jbrunton/jenkins-ghprp/README.md

 ### What happens if there's no pull request open?

-The step raises an error.
-It assumes a workflow where a pull request is required in order for the changes to be staged:
+The step raises an error:

     java.lang.RuntimeException: Expected to find one pull request for this branch, but found 0

+It assumes a workflow where a pull request is required in order for the changes to be staged.
 It also fails if there is more than 1 pull request open.